 Team coaching can be for as little as 2 people, or up to 20.
 The size of the team does not matter since the principles are universal and can be scaled up or down as needed.

 Liz Bentley and her team are an excellent resource for Sotheby’s International Realty.
 Liz has made a powerful impact on our management team, helping us tackle blind spots and hone our communication skills to become more effective leaders.
 Her one-on-one coaching advice and strategies have been life-changing for many of our employees and our organization overall.

-Kathy Korte, President & CEO, Sotheby’s International Realty
+Kathy Korte, Former President & CEO, Sotheby’s International Realty

 Working with a team of strong individual performers is good, but better when they are working together and appreciating each other as well.
 Investing in our team through a coaching program with Liz Bentley Associates has us evolving as a much stronger team!

 Teri, VP Business Development, Cold Spring Harbor Labs

 I’ve had the pleasure to know and work with Liz Bentley for 6 years.
 During this time, Liz has helped me explore different styles of communication and I now have a portfolio of new techniques to improve my leadership skills and relationships with others.